Stuart Stuart: Other work

-As a songwriter and producer, Stuart has credits with artists as diverse as Dean Lewis, Damien Leith, Brendan Maclean, Isaiah Firebrace, Honlly Isaac (PNG), Fatman Scoop (US), Tkay Maidza, Mitch Tambo, The Butterfly Effect, Joel Adams (singer), Hands Like Houses, Massad (NZ), Luke Million, Marvin Priest, Tyrone Noonan (formerly of George), Casey Donovan (singer), Thom Crawford (Thundamentals), and Sinead Burgess.
+As a songwriter and producer, Stuart has credits with artists as diverse as Dean Lewis, Damien Leith, Brendan Maclean, Brodie Booth, Isaiah Firebrace, Honlly Isaac (PNG), Fatman Scoop (US), Tkay Maidza, Mitch Tambo, The Butterfly Effect, Joel Adams (singer), Hands Like Houses, Massad (NZ), Luke Million, Marvin Priest, Tyrone Noonan (formerly of George), Casey Donovan (singer), Thom Crawford (Thundamentals), and Sinead Burgess.

 In 2007, he worked with Brisbane band Small Mercies.
 Stuart co-wrote their ARIA-nominated single "Innocent" (which was featured in the TV show Prison Break), and follow up single, "Sorry", and helped the band secure a record deal with Sony Music.
 Stuart has multiple writing credits on the Small Mercies album, Beautiful Hum.

 Stuart has also worked on music for numerous theme parks, including Universal Studios Singapore and Universal Studios Japan.
 He was the musical director for the Universal Studios Singapore show celebrating the 50th Anniversary of Sesame Street in 2018.
 He also worked on Halloween Horror Nights.
 Stuart created the music for various realms at SeaWorld, Abu Dhabi.

 Music produced by Stuart has been featured in shows such as The Voice, The Block, Gossip Girl, Packed to the Rafters, Bondi Rescue, NCIS, Rock of Ages, The Giver, My Kitchen Rules, 800 Words, Married to Rock, a Subway ad campaign, a Tourism NZ ad campaign, Keeping Up With the Kardashians, Offspring, Bad Girls Club, Teen Mom, Extreme Clutter and American Pickers.